YINI-lang/YINI-spec/README.md

 ## 🔍 Summary: How YINI Compares to Other Formats

-YINI is a minimal, human-friendly **text-based configuration format** inspired by INI, YAML, JSON, and TOML, with a strong focus on clarity, structure, and predictability.
+YINI is a text-based configuration format inspired by INI, JSON, Python, and YAML.
+It is designed to emphasize clarity, readability, explicit structure, and predictable parsing.

 ### Feature Comparison